Core Idea

 - Vertical axis: Impact (severity of consequences), ranging from low to high

-- May be acknowledged but not actively mitigated
+- Lower-left quadrant (low probability, low impact): May be acknowledged but not actively mitigated

 Why This Matters

 Software architecture decisions are expensive to reverse.
-Unlike code-level refactoring, changing fundamental architectural choices—moving from monolithic to distributed systems, switching database paradigms, or re-platforming infrastructure—can require months of effort and disrupt delivery schedules.
-The risk matrix provides a structured approach to asking “what could go wrong?” before these decisions become concrete.
+Changing fundamental architectural choices—moving from monolithic to distributed, switching database paradigms, re-platforming infrastructure—can require months of effort and disrupt delivery.
+The risk matrix forces explicit consideration of second-order consequences before decisions become concrete.

 Related Concepts